Things had been settled and the opening-ceremony was arranged. The kids did their community-service time.

 With shaking, excited hands, Sophie slid the lid off the box.
 The guests stood up and came close to the table to see what was in it.

 On the very top was a handbill (poster) for the Orton Circus.
-The circus used to have at winter camp east of Adel; a place the old-timers called 'Ortonville'.
-Sophie looked at it with delight, and then turned it around and for all to see.
+The circus used to have a winter camp east of Adel; a place the old-timers called 'Ortonville'.
+Sophie looked at it with delight, then turned it around and for all to see.
 Then she laid it off to the side.

 Inside the box, there were two paper-wrapped packages and one box inside the larger box.